efrecon/machinery/README.md

 * `machinery` also recognises list of indirections to compose project files.
   These have exactly the same syntax as the [`compose` keys](#compose) of the regular YAML syntax.

+`swarm` also takes a number of options that should appear before its arguments.
+These specify what `docker-compose` operations will be executed on the specified files.
+You can specify several options in a row, for example to restart components.
+The supported options:

+* `-stop` matches the [`stop`](http://docs.docker.com/compose/cli/#stop) command
+  of `compose` and will stop the components.

+* `-kill` matches the [`kill`](http://docs.docker.com/compose/cli/#kill) command
+  of `compose` and will kill the components.

+* `-rm` matches the [`rm`](http://docs.docker.com/compose/cli/#rm) command
+  of `compose` and will remove the components without asking at the prompt.

+* `-start` matches the [`start`](http://docs.docker.com/compose/cli/#start) command
+  of `compose` and will start stopped components.

+* `-up` is the default when nothing is specified.
+It matches the [`up`](http://docs.docker.com/compose/cli/#up) command of `compose` and will create and start the components in the background.
+Additional option can be provided through the YAML syntax of indirecting files.

 #### token